 Something that apparently did not trouble his conscience was his shift from the use of indentured servants to enslaved Africans on his estate.
 According to Preservation Virginia, which now owns Bacon’s Castle, there were four slaves on this plantation in 1675, 13 in 1700, 76 in 1830, and as many as 300 at the outset of the Civil War.

-Although the Virginia roots of America’s original sin of slavery go back 400 years ago to Jamestown, with the arrival there in 1619 of “20 and odd” Africans who had been captured from a Portuguese slave ship, slavery as an American institution that was based on racial identity was really fueled by Bacon’s Rebellion.
+Although the Virginia roots of America’s original sin go back 400 years to Jamestown, with the arrival in 1619 of “20 and odd” Africans who had been captured from a Portuguese slave ship, slavery as an American institution based on racial identity was really fueled by Bacon’s Rebellion.
 That was an armed rebellion, which included both poor Europeans and poor Africans, against the royal governor of Virginia in 1676.
 For four months of that year, Arthur Allen II’s house was occupied by 70 of these rebels, who plundered his belongings and destroyed his crops.
 So that is the origin of the nickname Bacon’s Castle.
 This video explains what all of that has to do with the history of chattel slavery and, in a real sense, the forging of the idol of white supremacy in British America and the United States:

-While the title of this series of posts is “My Last Will and Testament,” I didn’t quote from anyone’s legal will, although I did refer to the large inheritance of a plantation.
+While the title of this series is “My Last Will and Testament,” I didn’t quote from anyone’s legal will, although I did refer to the large inheritance of a plantation.
 A future post, however, will contrast the will of Royal George Williamson and his great-grandfather William Eaton.
 One contains nary a word of religious language, while the other includes an introduction with some beautiful theological statements that I embrace wholeheartedly as a Christian.
 Yet both of those documents pass on human beings as property to the next generation.
 The one with Christian language does so, without any hint of conflict, as if dealing out cards in a game of poker.

 Interestingly, my wife is a graduate of the law school at the College of Willam and Mary, and for six and a half years I served as Associate Rector at Bruton Parish Church, where we were married in 2003.
 We had wanted to do something a little different for our rehearsal dinner on the night before the wedding.
 So our family members and wedding party guests drove with us in a caravan from Williamsburg to the small town of Surry, taking a car ferry across the James River to get there.